w-w-li/w-w-li/README.md

 ## Hi!
 My name is William Li, and I am a Computer Science graduate of the University of Chicago.

-I am interested in data analysis and machine learning.
+I am interested using data analysis and machine learning to make business decisions.
 - I am currently working on a project to predict what college basketball players will become good three-point shooters in the NBA.
 - You can find some of the projects I completed at school under the "UChicago" repository.